smourier/AotNetComHost/README.md

     Set server = CreateObject("TestComObject.TestDispatchClass")
     WScript.Echo server.ComputePi() // VBS uses IDispatch interface

-PS: Unlike .NET Core COM built-in support (https://github.com/dotnet/runtime/issues/45750), the thunk and ComHosting class support HKCU registration.
+PS: Unlike .NET Core COM built-in support (https://github.com/dotnet/runtime/issues/45750), the thunk and ComHosting class support `HKCU` registration so admin rights are not required for registration.
 You can use it like this `regsvr32 TestComObject.comthunk.dll /i:user /n` to register and `regsvr32 TestComObject.comthunk.dll /i:user /n /u`